olcf/hands-on-with-frontier/challenges/Python_QLSA/hpc2025/qlsa/README.md

     ```
 </details>

-Since the [QLSA circuit generator](https://github.com/anedumla/quantum_linear_solvers) requires an older version of Qiskit (which includes `qiskit-terra`), we need to create two envs:
-1. To generate the circuit using older version of Qiskit
-2. To run the circuit using Qiskit 1.0

-## 1. Install Libraries to Generate the HHL Circuit
+## 1. Install Libraries to Generate the HHL Circuit and the Solver to run the HHL Circuit
 1. Make custom conda env
       ```
-      conda create --name qlsa-circuit python=3.11
+      conda create --name qlsa-solver python=3.11
-      source activate qlsa-circuit
+      source activate qlsa-solver
       ```
-2. Install Qiskit and [quantum linear solver](https://github.com/anedumla/quantum_linear_solvers) package
+2. Install Qiskit and quantum linear solver package
+* **NOTE:** The original implementation of the quantum linear solvers package was obtained from here: https://github.com/anedumla/quantum_linear_solvers
+* The current implementation is a fork of the original and maintained by OLCF staff.
       ```
-      pip install -r requirements_circuit.txt --no-cache-dir
+      pip install -r requirements.txt --no-cache-dir
       ```
 3. [Optional but recommended] Test the quantum linear solver package: [`test_linear_solver.py`](test_linear_solver.py)
       ```